Human Subject Research (IRB)

 The purpose of the University of Alabama’s Institutional Review Board (IRB) is to ensure the safe and ethical treatment of humans as subjects in research, public service, and training programs.
 In accordance with federal and university regulations, it is required that the IRB review all research involving human subjects conducted at or sponsored by The University of Alabama regardless of the funding source.
 The University of Alabama’s IRB has a moral duty and obligation to protect human subjects prior to the commencement of any research study and to discontinue any protocol upon notification of irregular activity warranting such action.

-Please contact the Office for Research Compliance if you have any questions or comments.
+Please contact the Office for Research Ethics & Compliance if you have any questions or comments.

 1. IS YOUR PROJECT CONSIDERED RESEARCH?

 For IRB purposes, research is defined as “a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”